1939

 PzKpfw VI ausf.
 H1

-You may well know Tiger 313 at the Bovington museum.
+You probably know Tiger 313 at the Bovington museum.
 This is not that tiger.
 This one spent its time shooting up Shermans at Kesserine, and drove the Americans back to the Hatab river near Thala.
 Rommel wanted to crush the Amis in this battle, which he couldn't, but instead had to admire the speed at which they improved their operations.

-PzKpfw VI ausf.
-H
+PzKpfw III ausf.
+J

 PzKpfw VI ausf.
 E